Home/Templates/Canadian Invoice Creator

-Create professional canada invoices in seconds.
-Pre-configured with industry-specific fields — download instantly with no signup required.
+Create professional invoices for Canada.
+Pre-configured with CAD, GST at 5%, and the fields Canadian tax authorities expect — no signup required.

 Pre-configured for Canadian

 Our Canadian invoice creator supports GST, HST, and PST configurations depending on your province.
-Pre-configured with CAD currency and CRA-compliant fields, just enter your business number, client details, and services — the tool handles tax calculations based on the applicable rates for your province.
+Pre-configured with CAD currency and CRA-compliant fields, just enter your business number, client details, and services — the tool handles tax calculations based on the applicable rates for your province of supply.
+The invoice format works for sole proprietors, corporations, and partnerships.

 What to Include on a Canadian Invoice

-A Canadian invoice should include your legal business name and address, your GST/HST registration number (if registered), the client's name and address, the invoice date, a description of goods or services, the amount before tax, the applicable tax breakdown (GST, PST, HST), and the total amount including tax.
-Include your province of supply as it determines the applicable tax rates.
+A Canadian invoice should include your legal business name and address, your GST/HST registration number with the RT program identifier (if registered), the client's name and address, the invoice date, a description of goods or services, the amount before tax, the applicable tax breakdown (GST, PST, HST, QST), and the total amount including tax.
+For invoices over $150, the supplier's business name and BN are mandatory; over $30, the GST/HST amount must be shown.

 Tips for Canadian Invoicing

 Know your provincial tax obligations — HST provinces (Ontario, Nova Scotia, etc.) have a single combined tax, while other provinces require separate GST and PST.
 Register for a BN with the CRA if your revenue exceeds $30,000 in any four consecutive quarters.
 Keep all invoices and receipts for at least 6 years for CRA audit purposes.
-Consider using the Quick Method of accounting for HST if your revenue is under $400,000.
+Consider using the Quick Method of accounting for HST if your revenue is under $400,000 — it simplifies remittance.

 Frequently Asked Questions